skip-mev/connect/providers/base/README.md

 #### HandleMessage

 HandleMessage is used to handle a message received from the data provider.
 Message parsing and response creation should be handled by this data handler.
-Given a message from the web socket the handler should either return a response or a set of update messages.
+Given a message from the websocket the handler should either return a response or a set of update messages.

 #### CreateMessages